tgolla/AerobicSepticSystemMonitor/README.md

 ### Blink (ESP32)

 If you are new to the Arduino/ESP32 world, blink is the classic "Hello World!" program for the Arduino developer.
-The exercise involves using the build-in LED on pin 13 of many Arduino boards or wiring to an LED to an one of the many digital pins with a 220 ohm ballast resistor to limit the current flow and loading a program, in the Arduino world know as a sketch that causes the LED to blink.
+This exercise involves using the build-in LED on pin 13 of many Arduino boards or wiring to an LED to an one of the many digital pins with a 220 ohm ballast resistor to limit the current flow and loading a program, in the Arduino world know as a sketch that causes the LED to blink.
 Note that pins 34 & 35 on the ESP32 are input only.
 The following is a wiring example for attaching an LED.

 ![Blink Schematic](.\images\Blink Schematic.png)